ben-domingue/252L/cJ/challenge1.md

 1. How much within-person variation is there for a respondent within a test?
 To the extent that this varies, how does it vary as a function of respondent theta?

-2. Can you include it as a predictor of responses in a model of accuracy (similar to what we did here in m3: https://github.com/ben-domingue/252L/blob/master/cH/mysrc.R)?
+2. Can you include it as a predictor of responses in a model of accuracy?
+This would be similar to what we did [here](https://github.com/ben-domingue/252L/blob/master/cH/mysrc.R) in model m3.
+The covariate (response time rather than gender) would be varying at the response-level not the respondent-level but the mechanics with `lmer` would be unchanged.

+One potential issue in dealing with response time pertains to the potential observation of very long response times that may be problematic.
+You might wish to consider excluding such outliers.
+Another standard approach is to consider the logarithm of resopnse time to simiarly deal with the fact that it is skewed.

 IRW data with response time (as of version 4.0):
 ```